Head of Behavioral Core

 - Thalamo-hippocampal pathway regulates incidental memory capacity in mice.
 Nature Commun, 2022

 - Altered heparan sulfate metabolism during development triggers dopamine-dependent autistic-behaviours in models of lysosomal storage disorders.
 Nature Communications, 2021

 - Mechanisms by which autophagy regulates memory capacity in ageing.
 Aging Cell, 2020

-- α-synuclein overexpression in the retina leads to vision impairment and degeneration of dopaminergic amacrine cells.
+- α-synuclein overexpression in the retina leads to degeneration of dopamine amacrine cells impairing vision.
 Scientific Reports, 2020

 - Motor learning and metaplasticity in striatal neurons: relevance for Parkinson's disease.
 Brain, 2018

 My group aims to identify early behavioural and disease mechanisms in animal models of complex human disorders, with the ultimate goal of discovering and testing novel therapeutic strategies to manage them.